bsingh1597/realtime-stock-monitoring-cn/README.md

 Finnhub API is used to fetch the stocks real time data.
 Below link includes the documentation of Finnhub API. https://finnhub.io/docs/api/websocket-trades

+We have created a Docker file to build and run this application.
+Use below command line input to execute the docker file in the root directly, which in turn will build the dockers for the server and client and exeucte them.
+Maven 3 and docker are the requirements to run the application.

+docker-compose up

-Steps to run client and server side code is present in Readme.md in the respective folders.
+Alternatively use the steps present in Readme.md in the client and server folders to execute the application.

 ## Application Overview:
 Below is the register page for clients to enter their information which will be encrypted and stored in the database.